H3AR7B3A7/H3AR7B3A7/README.md

 - 💪 I'm passionate about application development and do not discriminate on platform:
         mobile / web / desktop / ...
-- 🌱 I’m currently learning ... well, everything:
+- 🌱 I’m currently learning about ... well, a lot:

   - Java
+  - Kotlin
   - Spring
   - Vanilla JS
   - React & Angular
-  - Kotlin
   - Some other language interests: Python,  C# & Swift
   - C++ (Just to see where we came from.
 I might spend more time on this, if I feel the need or want to get nostalgic. 🤣)